datstartup/ubuntuopenbox/lessons/m46-icon-themes-for-ubuntu-openbox.md

   nav: sidebar-module4
 ---

-In the below screenshot I use “AwOken” icon set (its name is really written like that, not a typo).
+In the below screenshot I use the “AwOken” icon set (its name is really written like that, not a typo).

 [![busyDesktop]({{site.baseurl}}/images/busyDesktop.png)]({{site.baseurl}}/images/busyDesktop.png){:target="_blank"}